Returns an array that contains all encodings.

-If your application requests the encoding name "iso-2022-jp", the .NET Framework returns encoding 50220.
-However, the encoding that is appropriate for your application will depend on the preferred treatment of the half-width Katakana characters.
+If you request the encoding name "iso-2022-jp", the .NET Framework returns encoding 50220.
+However, the encoding that is appropriate for your app depends on the preferred treatment of the half-width Katakana characters.

-To get a specific encoding, your application should use the GetEncoding method.
+To get a specific encoding, you should use the GetEncoding method.

 is sometimes used to present the user with a list of encodings in a File Save as dialog box.
 However, many non-Unicode encodings are either incomplete and translate many characters to "?", or have subtly different behavior on different platforms.
 Consider using UTF-8 or UTF-16 as the default.